 Business Administration Technology covers a wide range of processes including, marketing, finance, recording information and communications.
 The Research Trial intends to boost the productivity and profitability of local businesses in North Devon and Torridge, as well as improving the work-life balance of business owners and managers, through increasing the adoption of ‘new-to-the-business’ technologies.

-Petroc is working closely with five local businesses, each with their own expertise in an area of Business Administration Technology: Applegate Marketplace Ltd, Maynard Johns Chartered Accountants, Lineal Software Solutions Ltd, Lime Cloud Ltd and Barr Media.
+Petroc is working closely with four local businesses, each with their own expertise in an area of Business Administration Technology: Applegate Marketplace Ltd, Maynard Johns Chartered Accountants, Lineal Software Solutions Ltd and Barr Media.
 All our partners are active in their field of business and administration technology and operating in the northern Devon area.
 The partners will influence direction, support small business engagement, co-design and deliver masterclasses for businesses and students, deliver mentoring, and contribute towards the project evaluation.

 Diagnostics & Masterclasses